Tennis Betting Sites

 In Tennis you can bet by the second or the hour, whatever takes your fancy.
 A full range of markets are available pre-event and in play so you should be able to keep yourself entertained with this sport.
 Combine this with the wide range of steaming and you can see why it is so popular to bet on.

 With a good in play service you can bet on who is going to win the next point in a game or at the very least you can bet on who will win the first point of a game.
-You could bet on the winning points margin or the exact score in a given game or whether that game might go to deuce.
-Bet on who is going to win the set, by what margin or the exact set score.
-If the set goes to a tie-break then bet by the point for a truly immersive betting experience.
+You could bet on the winning points margin or the exact score in a given game or whether that game might go to deuce, who is going to win the set, by what margin or the exact set score.
+If the set goes to a tie-break then betting by the point gives a truly immersive experience.

 Other markets include over/under betting, such as the number of games in a set or the number of sets in a match.
 If you like you can predict whether there will be a tie-break in the match.
-The method of victory is a popular market, will it be on by an ace off serve, a double fault, will the ball be called out or will they player hit the net on their return?
-Finally if you just want to place a bet and sit back and relax then bet on the outright match result, then it doesn’t matter whether your player wins in three sets to love or scrapes it 3-2.
+The method of victory is a popular market too; will it be won by an ace off serve, a double fault, will the ball be called out or will they player hit the net on their return?
+Finally, if you just want to place a bet and sit back and relax then bet on the outright match result, then it doesn’t matter whether your player wins in three sets to love or scrapes it 3-2.

 Asian Lines and Handicap betting